-We have continued to expand our store network, with the opening of eight stores in 2023, including two Familia branded supermarkets, one Caprabo branded supermarket and five other supermarkets in our core regions, as well as 65 franchised stores, 27 of which are Caprabo franchisees.
-We also opened one service station during this time period.
+We have continued to expand our store network, with the opening of seven stores in 2024, including one Familia branded supermarket, one Caprabo branded supermarket and five other supermarkets in our core regions, as well as 53 franchised stores, 13 of which are Caprabo franchisees.
 The openings, which have performed well, we also believe will drive revenue and help maintain our leading position in the markets in which we operate.